Shushsa/docs/docs/general.md

 Bonding is needed to ensure “value” is at stake of the Proof of Stake consensus.
 When assets are “at stake” it means that if the validator to whom the stake is bonded misbehaves, those bonded assets can be destroyed.
-This ensures that delegators (those who bond stake) wisely choose validators to whom commit their assets.
+This ensures that delegators (those who bond stake) wisely choose validators to who commit their assets.

 ## Q8: Why do you need to bond multiple tokens and why they have to be whitelisted?
 In the context of the Multi-Bonded Proof of Stake consensus, multiple tokens are used to ensure security and long term decentralization of the network.
-Every token always centralizes over time, for these reasons instead of using a single token, Kira uses many tokens that are constantly changing to ensure that stake in the network is never centralized to the point which could decrease the security of the network.
+Every token always centralizes overtime, for these reasons instead of using a single token, Kira uses many tokens that are constantly changing to ensure that stake in the network is never centralized to the point which could decrease the security of the network.

 Tokens used for staking have to be whitelisted because the value of the stake has to be pegged to the value of the native stake-able token KEX, as well as defining the maximum revenue share that not native staked assets can access.
-Otherwise a malicious actor could print and inject an infinite amount of token within Kira to claim most of the revenue from staking.
+Otherwise, a malicious actor could print and inject an infinite amount of token within Kira to claim most of the revenue from staking.

 ## Q9: How does parallelization occur?
-Parallelization is achieved when trading occurs on many different zones at the same time.
+Parallelization is achieved when trading occurs in many different zones at the same time.
 You can pick any zone you want for trading and different currency pairs can be traded on different zones allowing for user experience comparable to one on a centralized exchange, but where user still maintains custody over the funds.

 ## Q10: How will you as a team make money?
 Kira Team can be incentivized through the governance controlled on-chain contracting.
-The network will have the full custody over the community fund and be able to support Kira Team to continue development efforts.
-Additionally Kira team will operate a validator node and self bond Kira Tokens to earn block rewards.
+The network will have full custody over the community fund and be able to support Kira Team to continue development efforts.
+Additionally Kira team will operate a validator node and self-bond Kira Tokens to earn block rewards.

 ## Q11: How will the exchange users make money?
-Users, who are not validators and do not own the Kira Exchange Token (KEX) can bond all other stake-able assets and earn revenue from the block rewards, network fees and exchange fees.
-Staked assets will be transferable in form of delegation shares, which implies that users can generate passive income while trading or simply holding their assets.
+Users, who are not validators and do not own the Kira Exchange Token (KEX) can bond all other stake-able assets and earn revenue from the block rewards, network fees, and exchange fees.
+Staked assets will be transferable in the form of delegation shares, which implies that users can generate passive income while trading or simply holding their assets.

 ## Q12: Will there be a market need for such exchange so early in the Cosmos ecosystem ?
-Cosmos is a tool used to launch Kira in a fast and painless manner, with assumption that crypto is moving toward Internet of Blockchain.
-This implies not only trustless bridges to largest chains like BTC and ETH but also all new projects will be launching using various SDK's and creating reusable modules instead of forking some legacy coin code and continuously rewriting and bug-fixing entire thing.
+Cosmos is a tool used to launch Kira in a fast and painless manner, with the assumption that crypto is moving toward the Internet of Blockchain.
+This implies not only trustless bridges to largest chains like BTC and ETH but also all new projects will be launching using various SDK's and creating reusable modules instead of forking some legacy coin code and continuously rewriting and the bug-fixing entire thing.
 In case of Cosmos BTC and ETH bridges are almost complete and will be out EOY 2019 along IBC.

 Previous paradigms occurred first on various forks of PoW, then on the smart contact level.
 The